JunkBotProjects/junkbotprojects.github.io/projects/rover2/info.md

 4. Upload the program to the arduino
 5. Turn on the power source.
 6. Open the *JunkBotBluetooth* app.
-7. Connect to a bluetooth device called HC-05 and select the Rover FLBRS project
+7. Connect to a bluetooth device called HC-05
-8. Use the controls to navigate the bot.
+8. Select the Rover Joystick project
-9. Check the Accelerometer Check box to enable it.
-Then, tilt the phone to control the rover.
+9. Drag the contol to move the rover.
+10. The amount the control in moved decides the speed of the rover.

 ##Pictures
 ###1.
 Blue Rover [FLBRS]